-- Muscovy ducks have webbed feet that are clawed on the ends to help them move on land easier.
+- Many ducks have claws on the ends of their webbed feet to help them move on land easier.

-- Their feathers are waterproof and help keep them insulated when they are in the water.
+- Duck feathers are waterproof and help keep them insulated and warm in water.